Image 01

 The Public Bank Trilemma: The BNDES and Brazil’s New Developmentalism.”
 In Peter Kingstone and Timothy Power, eds., Democratic Brazil Divided.
 Pittsburgh: University of Pittsburgh Press, 2017, pp. 230-247.

 “New Kids on the Block: Rising Multipolarity, More Financial Statecraft” and “The Financial Statecraft of Emerging Powers: How, Why, and So What?” (both with Saori N. Katada), and “Brave New World?
-The Politics of International Finance in Brazil and India (with John Echeverri-Gent).
+Politics of International Finance in Brazil and India” (with John Echeverri-Gent).
 In L.E.
 Armijo and S.N.
 Katada, eds., The Financial Statecraft of Emerging Powers: Shield and Sword in Asia and Latin America.
 New York: Palgrave Macmillan, 2014.

 Absolute or Relative Gains?
 How Status Quo and Emerging Powers Conceptualize Global Finance” (with John Echeverri-Gent).
 In Thomas Oatley and William Winecoft, eds.
 Handbook of International Monetary Relations.
 Cheltenham: Edward Elgar, 2014, pp. 144-165.